BridgesLab/TissueSpecificTscKnockouts/Mouse Data/Liver AMPK Ketogenic Diet/All Figures/Body Composition/Body_Composition.md

-This script pulled in a total of 1443 observations pulled from AMPK KD MRI Data.csv.
+This script pulled in a total of 1278 observations pulled from AMPK KD MRI Data.csv.
 This includes the following number of animals in each treatment group.

-Modified the genotypes based on the western blot data, this data includes these changes.
+Modified the genotypes based on the western blot data, this data filters out mice that we are not confident of their knockout status.

 # Enrolled Animals